North Shore Temple Emanuel

 a Progressive Jewish Congregation

-The Boomers & Beyond Book Club meets on the second Wednesday each month in the Valerie Jaye Hall, from 10.30am-12.30pm.
+The Boomers & Beyond Book Club meets on the first Wednesday each month in the Valerie Jaye Hall, from 10.30am-12.30pm.

 Every month, someone chooses a book for the group to read and writes a short review.
 Everyone then reads the book and come together to discuss their impressions and thoughts, which often leads to some interesting dialogue.